 Robert believes that grandparents can help—they can be an emotional rock, a wise friend and a playful elder.
 There is no greater bond than the trust and love between a grandparent and their grandchild.
 Robert’s books combine the excitement from his childhood story-telling with the insight gained from working with children at risk throughout the world.
 These are books that are fun and engaging as well as enlightening and heart-warming.
 They are books that bring grandparents and grandchildren together, where children get noticed and their concerns answered, where grandparents make a difference.

-Robert lives with his wife in Fort Myers, Florida, where he focuses on his writing and on helping children at risk.
+Robert lives with his wife in Fort Myers, Florida, where he focuses on writing books with his ten-year-old granddaughter and on helping children at risk.
 He is on the board of a foundation that deals with children at risk.
 It is considered the most successful of its kind in the world.
 Other interests include golf, foreign affairs, higher education, skiing, long distance running (two marathons) and the warmth of family and friends.

 Robert is also an advocate for children battling a serious disease for which a cure is not foreseen in the near future.
 Worse, for many of these children there is no research institution with a program whose mission is to develop life-sustaining-treatments that might provide a bridge until a cure is found.
 Robert is hoping to correct this void with the establishment of the Bridge to a Cure Foundation.
 The mission of Bridge to a Cure is to provide research funding for the development of life-sustaining treatments.
 The expectation is that the research will not only consider current and prior clinical trials, but also drugs that are off patent, and many of the non-traditional treatments.
 To learn more about Bridge to a Cure, please visit www.BridgetoaCure.org.